MrNosferatu/Mangadex-Downloader-GUI/README.md

-# Mangadex GUI
+# Mangadex Downloader GUI

-A simple PyQt application for searching and downloading manga from MangaDex.
+A simple PyQt application for searching and downloading manga from MangaDex with a responsive user interface.

 ## Features

-- Search for manga by title
+- Search for manga by title with responsive UI
 - View manga information including cover, title, tags, and description
 - Download chapters as PDF or image files
 - Select multiple chapters to download
+- Background processing for improved performance
+- Consistent UI layout with proper spacing
+- Resume incomplete downloads

 ## Installation